-Our new campus at Grangegorman, which is the largest investment in Higher Education in Europe, will bring together many of our city-centre activities in one vibrant, cutting-edge campus, providing our students with an incomparable educational experience.
-Together with our campuses in Bolton Street, Blanchardstown, Aungier Street and Tallaght, Grangegorman will provide a welcoming working environment where students and staff can explore their abilities and reach their full potential.
+Our new campus at Grangegorman, which is the largest investment in Higher Education in Europe, brings together many of our city-centre activities in one vibrant, cutting-edge campus, providing our students with an incomparable educational experience.
+Together with our campuses in Bolton Street, Blanchardstown, Aungier Street and Tallaght, Grangegorman provides a welcoming working environment where students and staff can explore their abilities and reach their full potential.

-The current development phase at Grangegorman saw the East Quad open in late 2020 - you can see a video of the building here while the Central Quad will welcome student, public health guidelines permitting, from April 2021.
+The current development phase at Grangegorman saw the East Quad open in late 2020 - you can see a video of the building here while the Central Quad began welcoming small numbers of students, public health guidelines permitting, from April 2021.
 The buildings, when fully operational, will accommodate 10,000 students.
-Further to this, three existing buildings have been significantly upgraded and refurbished to offer a range of facilities and services to both students and staff – Lower House, Rathdown House, and Park House.
+Further to this, three existing buildings have been significantly upgraded and refurbished to offer a range of facilities and services to both students and staff - Lower House, Rathdown House, and Park House.

 - Biological Sciences

 - Chemical and Pharmaceutical Sciences

 - Mathematical Sciences

 - Physics & Clinical & Optometric Sciences (including the National Optometry Centre)

 - Hospitality Management and Tourism